+13

-The Salience of ‘New Man’ Rhetoric in Romanian Fascist Movements, 1922–1944
+The Salience of “New Man” Rhetoric in Romanian Fascist Movements, 1922–44

 Roland Clark

 One of the recurring problems in the study of interwar fascism is that fascists did not always mean what they said or say what they meant.
-As the sociologist Rogers Brubaker has argued, when politicians speak about ‘the nation’ they are articulating a political stance rather than an ‘ethnodemographic fact’.
-Terrorist attacks and assassinations by fascist groups against state officials showed that fascist ‘nation-statism’ was more about promoting individual fascist leaders than about supporting the nation-state in its existing form.
+As the sociologist Rogers Brubaker has argued, when politicians speak about “the nation” they are articulating a political stance rather than an “ethnodemographic fact.”
+Terrorist attacks and assassinations by fascist groups against state officials showed that fascist “nation-statism” was more about promoting individual fascist leaders than about supporting the nation-state in its existing form.
 If fascist speech about the nation was ambiguous, how much more so was their talk about new men?
 Although he acknowledges that speech about new men was common to most fascist groups, Roger Eatwell has emphasized that almost everyone meant something different by the term.
 Some thought they were creating new elites, others emphasized fascist new men as warriors.
-Some applied the term to women while others ignored them completely.
+Some applied the term to women, while others ignored them completely.
 For some fascists creating the new man meant using group activities to teach their followers to speak and act like fascists, and for others it meant encouraging individual acts of heroism.

 In Romania, rhetoric about the new man was so common within the country’s most prominent fascist movement, the Legion of the Archangel Michael, that Valentin Săndulescu and Rebecca Haynes have suggested that the desire to create new men was the driving force behind most of the movement’s activities.
-In particular, legionaries used their extensive system of voluntary work camps to instil fascist values and to shape fascist bodies that would build a glorious new Romanian nation-state.
+In particular, legionaries used their extensive system of voluntary work camps to instill fascist values and to shape fascist bodies that would build a glorious new Romanian nation-state.
 The problem with this interpretation is that the movement preceded the ideology that apparently defined it, and continued after the rhetoric of national rebirth and the new man had faded away.
 Nor was the concept of the new man stable or even clearly defined during those years when legionaries used it to characterize their program.
 To describe the Legion as a movement animated by an ideal is to put the cart before the horse.
 As other historians have noted, it was the charisma, not the speeches, of Corneliu Zelea Codreanu and other prominent legionaries that caused many sympathizers to join the Legion, and state violence against legionary activists shaped their activities more profoundly than rhetoric about new men ever did.